Ensono/amido.github.io/docs/cli_testing_frameworks.md

 sidebar_label: Project Types - Testing
 ---

-Testing frameworks require a lot of boilerplate.
+Testing frameworks require a lot of boilerplates.
 It's also hard to know how to get started without examples.
 We have a range of Javascript Front End focused opinionated boilerplate testing frameworks that can be bootstrapped and tailored to your current project with just one command.

 By default, Amido Stacks build a range of testing solutions into the projects.
-But we understand that users require tests to be separate from the code.
+However, we understand that users require tests to be separate from the code.
 For more testing options and examples, see the other [project types](./scaffolding_cli.md).

-Get testing.
+Get testing!

 ## Bootstrap your framework

 The best way to get started, is bootstrap the framework using the scaffolding-cli from Amido Stacks.
-By using it in interactive mode, you can simply answered 5 questions to get a bespoke framework, ready to go with an example test.
+By using it in interactive mode, you can simply answer 5 questions to get a bespoke framework, ready to go with an example test.

 `npx @amidostacks/scaffolding-cli test -i`